Close menu

 A good knowledge management platform should offer various support features to ensure knowledge is shared when employees are promoted, move departments, or leave the organization altogether.

-When comparing knowledge management tools, be sure to look for a solution that supports the following:
+When comparing knowledge management systems, be sure to look for a solution that supports the following:

 Ongoing learning